ProvableHQ/leo/documentation/cli/plugins.md

 ## Plugin System

-Leo supports extending the CLI with external plugin binaries.
-Plugins follow the `leo-<name>` naming convention and are discovered automatically on your system PATH.
+Leo supports external plugin binaries.
+Plugins use the `leo-<name>` naming convention.
+Leo automatically finds them on your system `PATH`.

-When you run a command that doesn't match a built-in, Leo looks for a `leo-<name>` binary on your PATH and delegates to it.
-Arguments are forwarded as-is.
+When a command does not match a built-in, Leo searches `PATH` for a `leo-<name>` binary and runs it.
+Leo sends the arguments without changes.
 For example:

 ```bash
 leo fmt --check